Please give us a call

 Day 5 – Gallipoli Tour

 After breakfast and check-out from the hotel, at 07.00 am, we will pick you up from your hotel and then drive to Gallipoli, where World War I took place.
 Gallipoli is situated on the Dardanelles (Hellespont) Peninsula on the European side of Turkey.
 When WWI broke out, The Ottoman Empire took the Germans’ side and entered the war.
-The Allies failed to cross the Dardanelles but then had another plan of landing on the Peninsula.
-On 25 April 1915, the first Anzac troops landed on Gallipoli then another war began between Turks, Australians, and New Zealanders.

 We arrive in Gallipoli by noontime, and we will have lunch at a local restaurant and then start the tour.
 On this tour, you will visit Anzac Cove, where the Dawn Service is held every 25 April.
 The Ariburnu Cemetery where the soldiers are lying side by side, The Beach Cemetery, the grave of John Simpson, The Lone Pine, the Australian memorial Johnston’ Jolly, the real trenches of the Turks and Australians 57th Regiment, the Turkish memorial, The Nek and the Chunuk Bair, the New Zealander’s Memorial.